capr/vararg/vararg.md

 ## `local vararg = require'vararg'`

- `vararg` is a Lua library for manipulation of variable arguements (vararg) of functions.
-These functions basically allow you to do things with vararg that cannot be efficiently done in pure Lua but can be easily done through the C API.
+Lua library for manipulating variable arguements (vararg) of functions.
+These functions allow you to do things with varargs that cannot be efficiently done in pure Lua but can be easily done through the C API.

 ~~~{.lua}
 p = vararg.pack(...)